onehoax/inlaze/README.md

   - You will need to create the `.env` file with the corresponding environment variables
   - Data from from the container is persisted in the [data](./postgres/data/) folder; if you want a fresh postgres db, delete this folder
   - Table creation is taken care of by TypeORM when the application is run
+  - You can seed the db with some initial values by running [init.sh](./postgres/init.sh); the passowrd is whatever you set it to in the `.env` file
 - Container commands (these commands assume you have docker, docker-compose installed on your machine and that your user is part of the docker group):

 ```bash